dedeadend/DTerminal/README.md

 # 🍃 DTerminal

 Forget clunky and dated terminals.
-DTerminal is a modern terminal emulator for Android, built with **Jetpack Compose** and **Material You**.
+DTerminal is a modern terminal emulator for Android, built with **Jetpack Compose**.
 It provides access to both standard and root shells through a reactive and asynchronous interface, designed for fluid performance and a clean, responsive user experience.
 All without the lag of traditional terminal apps.

 ## 🌟 Key Features